panand8145/currency_decoration/README.md

 ## Features

 * To format money
-* To define money format in Intertional or indian currency format style
+* To define money format in International or indian currency format style
 * To decorate widget style
 * To add custom currency symbol or prefix symbol at starting or ending position
 * To add currency compat (e.g. '$ 1.23K' or of '$ 1,230')